k-samuel/faceted-search/README.md

 | 1,000,000       | ~233Mb   | ~0.073 s.        | ~0.207 s.                | ~0.447 s.                      | ~0.021 s.    | 90520            |
 | 1,000,000 UB    | ~233Mb   | ~0.162 s.        | ~0.271 s.                | ~0.609 s.                      | ~0.035 s.    | 179856           |

+* Items count - Products in index
+* Memory - RAM used for index
+* Find - time of getting list of products filtered by 3 fields
+* Get Filters - find acceptable filter values for found products.
+  List of common properties and their values for found products (Aggregates)
+* Get Filters & Count - find acceptable filter values for found products.
+  List of common properties their values and count of found products (Aggregates)
+* Sort by field - time of sorting found results by field value
+* Results Found - count of found products (Find)
+* UB - unbalanced dataset

 ### PHP 8.1.10
 v2.1.5 Bench ArrayIndex PHP 8.1.10 + JIT + opcache (no xdebug extension).